strifesocial/strife-morecops/README.md

 - discordrestapi

+Note: Support is not provided for this resource.
+This resource is OPEN SOURCE and you have permission to modify, reproduce, copy or distribute non-commercially.

 -- Fair Usage Disclosure:
 -- This file (fxmanifest.lua) and its accompanying scripts (client.lua, server.lua)
 are provided by Strife Social & Strife Social Developments under the Fair Usage policy.